padlocbio/padloc-db/README.md

 ## About

 This repo contains the latest version of the HMMs and system models used by [PADLOC](https://github.com/padlocbio/padloc).
-This database is downloaded and compiled automatically when [PADLOC](https://github.com/padlocbio/padloc) is installed via conda.
-Otherwise, it can be installed by running `padloc --db-update`.
+The latest version of this database can be downloaded by running `padloc --db-update`.

 The following document describes each field of `hmm_meta.txt` and `sys_meta.txt`, and how you can use your own HMMs and system models with [PADLOC](https://github.com/padlocbio/padloc).